asimihsan/notes/[course] compilers - 2012 - 002.md

 	-	Remember that we claim that the set of viable prefixes is a regular language, so can recognise using NFA.
 	-	NFA(stack) = { yes, no } (viable prefix or not).
 3. For item E -> a.Xb ($E \to \alpha .
 X \beta$) add transition.
-	-	E -> aXb ->X E -> aXb
+	-	E -> a.Xb ->X E -> aX.b
-	-	Seen alpha on the stack.
+	-	Seen alpha on the stack, next input terminal or non-terminal.
+	-   Shift.
 4. For item E -> a.Xb and production X -> y add
 	-	E -> a.Xb ->e X -> .y
+	-   Seen alpha, next input is non-terminal.
 	-	(epsilon move).
 	-	We only have partial RHS's of productions.
 	-	It's possible that we see alpha but then see something that will *eventually* reduce to X.